MenaraSolutions/drago-WordPress/README.md

 # OMG, what's the catch?
 No catch, really.
 Just the simplest way to translate your WP, and somehow nobody has done it already.

+# Contact & support
+Drago is being developed by Menara Solutions Pty Ltd, a Melbourne-based company.
+If you have any questions, complaints or feedbacks, drop us a line at https://www.menara.com.au